missionpinball/mpf-docs/config/tilt.rst

 Events in this list, when posted, cause a :doc:`/events/tilt` to occur which will end the current ball in progress with no end of ball bonus.
+You usually want to use tilt_warning_events because this one will instantly tilt the machine on the first event.

 tilt_slam_tilt_events:
 ~~~~~~~~~~~~~~~~~~~~~~